Apple introduces new 6TB and 12TB iCloud+ plans

-At its ‘Wonderlust’ event, Apple announced that its iCloud+ service will be introducing two additional plans — 6TB and 12TB storage options.
+At its ‘Wonderlust’ event, Apple announced that its iCloud+ service will be introducing two additional plans: 6TB and 12TB storage options.

 These plans will be offered alongside the existing 50GB, 200GB, and 2TB options that are already available.